AidData: Aid information in AidData database

 AidData's main table database includes data from 96 donor agencies and multilateral organizations from 1945 to the present.
 Most of the aid activity records are republished with permission from the Creditor Reporting System (CRS), the central database for foreign aid compiled by the OECD's Development Assistance Committee (DAC), which is the official source of aid statistics for all DAC member countries.
 The database also includes information on the aid projects of some donors that do not report to the OECD, such as Brazil, South Africa, and China.
-The aid activities are classified according to a scheme that is based on the CRS codebook, but adds individual activity codes under each purpose code headline.
-The beta version of the AidData portal was launched in March 2010 conference in Oxford, UK.
+The aid activities are classified according to a scheme based on the CRS codebook, but add individual activity codes under each purpose code headline.
+The beta version of the AidData portal was launched in March 2010 at a conference in Oxford, UK.
 AidData 2.0 was launched in November 2011 at the World Bank.

-A number of donors use the International development markup language (IDML) to report directly to AidData.
+Several donors use the International development markup language (IDML) to report directly to AidData.